Darren Abdilla: Valletta FC

-In June 2020, Darren Abdilla was appointed as the head coach of Valletta, the reigning Maltese champions.
-His tenure with Valletta marked a period of significant achievements and exciting challenges.
+In June 2019, Darren Abdilla was appointed as the head coach of Valletta, the renown Maltese champions.
+His time with Valletta was marked by several specific achievements and various professional challenges.

 Under his leadership, Valletta embarked on a European journey, beginning with a clash against Luxembourg's F91 Dudelange in the 1st round of the UEFA Champions League.
 Remarkably, Valletta managed to advance past Dudelange, securing a place to face the renowned team of Ferencvaros.
 Although they were eventually eliminated from the competition, their European commitments continued as they faced Astana of Kazakhstan.

-One of the major highlights of Darren Abdilla's tenure at Valletta occurred in December 2020 when the team clinched the Maltese Super Cup by defeating Balzan in the final.
+One of the major highlights of Darren Abdilla's tenure at Valletta occurred in December 2019 when the team clinched the Maltese Super Cup by defeating Balzan in the final.
 This victory marked his first major trophy as a coach and was celebrated as a significant milestone in his career.

 Throughout the season, the team continued to perform well, and Valletta was in a commanding position in the league, holding the top spot.
 They had also advanced to the last 16 of the Maltese Cup.

 However, in an unexpected turn of events, the club management decided to terminate Darren Abdilla's contract following a defeat against arch-rivals B'Kara.
 At the time of his departure, Valletta was leading the league and in the last 16 of the Maltese Cup.

 Gzira United – 2nd Spell

 Darren Abdilla's return to lead Gzira United marked the end of a turbulent period for the club.
 In the preceding season, the team had gone through a series of coaching changes and failed to qualify for any European competitions.
 Abdilla, however, took charge and immediately set about rebuilding the squad, making some notable signings.
 One of the standout additions was the Maltese international defender, Steve Borg, who had recently been named Footballer of the Year.

 The 2020/2021 season was cut short due to the COVID-19 pandemic, with only seven matches remaining.
 At that point, Gzira United found themselves in a promising third place in the league and had reached the last 16 of the cup, ensuring their participation in European competition for the upcoming season.

 The following season, 2021/2022, proved to be a challenging one due to a series of long-term injuries that plagued the team.
 Despite these setbacks, Gzira United displayed resilience and managed to secure their spot in European competitions with a crucial victory in the final game against the newly crowned champions, Hibernians.

-The 2022/2023 season was a historic one for the club as they reached the third qualifying round of the UEFA Conference League.
-During this remarkable journey, Abdilla's team eliminated Atletic D'Escaldes in the first round and Radnicki Nis in the second round, ultimately facing the formidable Austrian team, Wolfsberger, which marked the end of their European campaign.
+The 2022/2023 season saw the club reach the third qualifying round of the UEFA Europa Conference League.
+During this campaign, Abdilla’s team eliminated Atlètic d’Escaldes in the first round and Radnički Niš in the second round, before being eliminated by the Austrian club Wolfsberger.